 For bathroom and kitchen countertops, we offer the hugely popular MultiSpec colors, which give the appearance of granite and stone.

 Is there any plumbing work involved during refinishing?

-On all bathtubs before refinishing, we prefer to remove the drain and overflow cover so that we can get a complete surface to spray.
-That's why we ask the homeowner to make sure the existing drain can be removed long before the scheduled refinishing appointment, which will ensure it can indeed be removed by us when we get there to refinish.
+On all bathtubs before refinishing, we really prefer to remove the drain and overflow cover so that we can get a complete surface to spray.
+We want to spray behind the overflow cover and beneath the silver ring around the drain so that when they are re-installed (or a new set is installed) the day after refinishing, everything is sealed.
+That's why we ask our customers to make sure the existing drain can be removed long before the scheduled refinishing appointment, which will ensure it can indeed be removed by us when we get there to refinish.
 Another reason to make sure the drain is removable is that you may discover you have a leak or some other issue that will need to be fixed before the tub can be refinished.

-Before bathroom sinks, countertops, and cultured marble/acrylic bathtubs can be refinished, the plumbing fixtures (spout, handles, and drain) must be removed.
+Regarding bathroom sinks, countertops, and oversized cultured marble, fiberglass, or acrylic bathtubs ... the plumbing fixtures (spout, handles, and drain) must be removed prior to refinishing.
 Why?
 Because these items are sitting on the surface that will be refinished and it's impossible to refinish the surface properly with them still in place.
 Since we do not have the plumber's tools or expertise to do this type of work, you may choose to do this work yourself or use your own plumber.

 Also, if you have shower doors on your bathtub, you will need to have them removed before refinishing.
 Because there are so many different types of shower doors and we do not have the expertise to provide this service, you may choose to do this work yourself or hire a handyman to do it.